paulocesarmsf/appsec-academy/README.md

 The workflow will:
 1. Checkout the code
-2. Run Semgrep with default rules
+2. Install Semgrep via pip
-3. Generate a SARIF file with the results
+3. Run Semgrep scan with default rules and generate SARIF output
-4. Upload the results to the GitHub Security tab
+4. Upload the SARIF results to the GitHub Security tab